 View specific data list in web browser

-How to view the number of coroutines created by each module
+How to view the number of goroutines created by each function/package

-By analyzing the number of coroutines created by each module and function, coroutine leaks can be checked very effectively.
-If there is coroutine leaks, the number of coroutines in the corresponding modules is astonishing.
+By analyzing the number of goroutines created by each function/package, goroutine leaks can be checked very effectively.
+If there is goroutine leaks, the number of goroutines in the corresponding functions/packages is astonishing.

 Command line method to generate visual analysis images